Mustapha Hadji

-Mustapha Hadji (مصطفى حجي; born 16 November 1971) is a Moroccan football coach and former player.
+Mustapha Hadji (مصطفى حجي, ⵎⵙⵟⴰⴼⴰ ⵃⴰⵊⵊⵉ; born 16 November 1971) is a Moroccan football coach and former player.
 He was named the 50th greatest African player of all time by the African football expert Ed Dove.

 Early life

 Hadji was born in Ifrane Atlas-Saghir, Morocco.
 He emigrated with his family to France at the age of ten.
 He holds Moroccan and French nationalities.

 Club career

 Hadji began playing in France.
 He signed his first contract with Nancy, where he spent his first season as a youth player before joining the senior squad in his second year with the club.

 After playing five seasons for Nancy, Hadji joined Sporting Lisbon and then Deportivo la Coruña, but it was with Coventry City where he became well known, especially in Britain, after he was signed by Gordon Strachan in 1999.

 Hadji was a goal-scoring attacking midfielder with great pace and skill.
 At Coventry, he was joined by Moroccan international, Youssef Chippo, sparking a brief trend for City fans to wear fezzes to games in their honour.
 After Coventry were relegated in 2001, he joined local rivals Aston Villa, having scored against them three times in the previous season.
-But after only playing sporadically, scoring in the league against Southampton and Everton and once in the UEFA Cup against Varteks, he was released on a free transfer to Espanyol in Spain where he remained until June 2004.
+But after only playing sporadically, scoring in the league against Southampton and Everton and once in the UEFA Cup against NK Varteks, he was released on a free transfer to Espanyol in Spain where he remained until June 2004.

 Hadji later played for Al Ain in the United Arab Emirates, where he remained for one year before returning to Europe.
 In 2005, he signed a two-year contract with Saarbrücken in the 2.
 Bundesliga.
 At the request of the coach Horst Ehrmantraut, Hadji made a midfield pairing with another Moroccan international, Faysal El Idrissi.
 On 4 August 2005, Hadji made his début for Saarbrücken, on the first day of the 2.
 Bundesliga season, against Bochum, losing the match 4–0.
 After another defeat, Ehrmantraut was sacked.
 Rudi Bommer took over as coach and Saarbrücken lost 2–1 after extra time in the second round of the DFB-Pokal against Unterhaching.
 Hadji scored to give his team the lead, but was sent off in the 85th minute and was suspended for three cup matches by the German Football Association.

-In August 2007, Hadji signed for Fola Esch, in Luxembourg's First Division.
+In August 2007, Hadji signed for Fola Esch, in the Luxembourg's top-tier National Division.
 He ended his playing career in July 2010.